Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells: Introduction

 On a macroscopic level, SCAPS simulation software \cite{BURGELMAN2000527} was widely used to analyze the influence of material parameters on the performance of the PSCs.
 Different configurations of the layers and materials have been investigated so far, amongst which we can mention the impact of work function of back contact \cite{MINEMOTO20141428}, design of lead-free flexible PSC \cite{Goje_2023}, an extensive study of several ETLs (PCBM, TiO$_2$, ZnO, SnO$_2$, IGZO, WS$_2$) and HTMs (Cu$_2$O, CuSCN, CuSbS$_2$, NiO etc) using combined DFT and SCAPS \cite{D2RA06734J,doi:10.1021/acs.energyfuels.3c00035,Baro2023}, PSCs with nitrogen-doped titanium dioxide as an inorganic hole transport layer \cite{inorganics11010003}, investigation of defects in SnX$_3$-based PSCs \cite{nano11051218}.
 Further performance optimizations were achieved using genetic algorithms \cite{HUNDE2023105420}.
 The impact of defects is implemented by additional interface defect layers (IDLs), as employed in the study of germanium-based PSCs \cite{MENG2022112427,ZHANG2023128084}.
+A recent review summarizes the advances in lead-free perovskite solar cell design using SCAPS simulations \cite{D5SU00526D}.
+Here, we use SCAPS to correlate defect-induced band structure modifications with the solar cell performance parameters.

 In this paper we perform extensive investigations on the vacancy defects in the ETL, HTL and perovskite layers using DFT calculations on thin film interface structures.
 The additional doping introduced by vacancies is evidenced, which translate into band alignment modifications with respect to the reference PSC.
 This is shown for several disorder realizations indicating consistent trends.
-With this input, we assess the performance of the PSCs using SCAPS by introducing vacancy-specific IDLs at both ETL-PRV and PRV-HTL interfaces.
+Considering as input the defect character, we assess the performance of the PSCs using SCAPS by introducing vacancy-specific IDLs at both ETL-PRV and PRV-HTL interfaces.
 An overview on the evolution of the relevant parameters of the solar cell, like the open-circuit voltage ($V_{\rm oc}$), short-circuit voltage ($I_{\rm sc}$) and fill factor (FF) is also provided.